xenonview-com/view-java-sdk/README.md

 // ...
 // Unsuccessful subscription of the middle tier xenon.subscriptionDeclined(tierGold);
 // ...
+// Unsuccessful subscription of the middle tier with term and price xenon.subscriptionDeclined(tierGold, term, price, method);
+// ...
 // Unsuccessful subscription to the top tier xenon.subscriptionDeclined(tierPlatium);